dmil/hack4congress/README.md

 ### Email Classification Categories

-Each email is receives three tags:
+Each email receives three tags:

-1. form-style or personal email?
+1. is the email a form or personal?
 2. what is the email about? (topic analysis)
-3. what is the email category?
+3. what is the email category? categories:

 |abbrev|category
 |---|---